-So, in order to get the proper diagnosis code, we turn to the ICD-9-CM manual.
-We’d turn to Chapter 8, in the range 460 – 519, for Diseases of the Respiratory System.
-In that section we’d find “481 – pneumococcal pneumonia [streptococcus pneumoniae pneumonia],” which is the code we’re looking for: pneumonia caused by streptococcal bacteria.
+So, in order to get the proper diagnosis code, we turn to the ICD-10-CM manual.
+We’d look to the range J00– J99, for Diseases of the Respiratory System.
+In that section we’d find “J13 – pneumonia due to Streptococcus pneumoniae,” which is the code we’re looking for: pneumonia caused by streptococcal bacteria.
 In this case, there are no subcategories or subclassifications.
-481 is our diagnosis code.
+J13 is our diagnosis code.

-(Bear in mind that you could also just look up Streptococcus Pneumoniae in the alphabetic index of ICD-9-CM.
+(Bear in mind that you could also just look up Streptococcus Pneumoniae in the alphabetic index of ICD-10-CM.
 We’re taking the long route for the sake of instruction).

 Now we get into the procedure codes.
 There are a couple here.
 Firstly, since a new patient is coming into the doctor’s office with an as-yet unspecified condition, we know it’s an Evaluation and Management (E&M) procedure.
 Secondly, we see that the doctor performed a test on the patient to confirm the diagnosis.
 That’s a pathology and laboratory test.